 Tuition-free Options for Master’s Studies in the UK

-International students can study master’s degree for free in the UK if they receive scholarships.
-Some of the universities where international students can acquire a free master’s degree in the UK by applying for full-ride scholarships are:
+International students can study for a master’s degree for free in the UK if they receive full funding.
+Some of the universities and scholarship programs through which international students can acquire a free master’s degree in the UK are:

 1. Mastercard Foundation Scholarship